stanleyfok/nextjs-template/README.md

 This project template is actually a simple universal webapp with 2 screens.
 Hope it will be a useful example for those who are interested to build your next webapp with Nextjs

-## Background

-* CDN is provided, which can be used to cache javascript, css, images and other media files
-* Docker is used to deploy to qa and production environment

-## Concept

-* babel, webpack, when?

 ## Page Structure

 Every page in the same project actually shares the same structure.
 I make good use of some Nextjs features and some custom components to organize the page: